hnguyen0907008/Nguyen_Hien_DynamicTeamPage/README.md

 ## Description

-Because I'm doing the Integrated Project solo so for this Team Page Assignment, I create another team partner referred as "The Other Person" to demonstrate my JavaScript coding skill.
+Because I am from the other level so for this project, I do it solo.
+I create another team partner as "The Other Person" to demonstrate my JavaScript skill.

 The Biography Page is simple.
-There are two buttons that show Designer's and Developer's information which included their Name (headline), image and details (p tag).
+Click buttons to show the Designer's and Developer's information which included their names (headline), images, personal details (p tag) and tools used.

 Only one team member’s information is visible at a time.

-## Getting Started

 ### Dependencies